Take Control of Your Physical File Cabinet and Go Digital Using Your Mac!

 YEAR – MONTH – mobile phone bill

 I assign this the keystroke.
-Cell bill then after I type.
-The cell bill expands to a 2013-04 cell phone invoice saving me the problem of remembering a steady name and typing it in.
+Cell bill, then after I type, the cell bill expands to a 2013-04 cell phone invoice, saving me the problem of remembering a steady name and typing it in.

 Down to Brass Tacks

-Remember earlier than once I said that Hazel changed into like your non-public assistant?
+Remember earlier than once, I said that Hazel changed into, like, your non-public assistant?
 Well, with Hazel, you could have it reveal your “Inbox.”
-Whenever it sees a file named cellular telephone invoice, it could circulate it to your “Records” folder.
+Whenever it sees a cellular telephone invoice file, it can circulate it to your “Records” folder.

 Wrap Up